 - Located in the historic district of old Montréal, /N SPRO's head office is only a short walk from a variety of cafes and restaurants -- inside, the office features an employee lounge, telecommuter workstations and rotating original artwork from local artists

-- /N SPRO employees enjoy a number of fun social events every year, employee sports teams and even a corporate retreat to a sunny destination such as Cancun, Mexico
+- Each year, /N SPRO employees enjoy a corporate retreat to a sunny destination, such as Cancun, Mexico

 Even as it grows, /N SPRO maintains a small-business feel